Investigating Bribery and Corruption Course

 - Understand how to identify bribery and corruption indicators.

-- Recognise and exploit the various sources of bribery investigations, SARS, media, other agencies etc.
+- Recognise and exploit the various sources of bribery investigations, Suspicious Activity Reports (SARs), media, other agencies etc.

 - Demonstrate the principles of effective bribery investigation.